tantalic/servemd/README.md

 ## Deploying with Docker

-The `tantalic/servemd` docker image can be used as a base for deployment.
+The [tantalic/servemd][dockerhub] image can be used as a base for deployment.
 To create an image simply add your content to `/app/content` and configure via environment variables in your `Dockerfile`:

 ```Dockerfile
 FROM tantalic/servemd:latest